Importance of Parallel Pinging

 Put limits on lead buyers (and sellers).

-With all of this volume, you really must have some safety mechanisms in place.
-Setup both lead buyers and sellers to have daily or hourly limits, so if there is some incorrect configuration or burst, you are not accepting a huge number of leads by mistake.
+With all of this volume, you must have safety mechanisms in place.
+Set up both lead buyers and sellers to have daily or hourly limits, so if there is some incorrect configuration or burst, you are not accepting a huge number of leads by mistake.

 Encourage realistic timeouts.

-10 years ago systems, could take 5-60 seconds to process outside validations, do deduping and other queries in order to accept a post.
-That is no longer the case.
-We rarely see leads taking more than 30 seconds to process, even if you are attempting each ping to 30 buyers.
-The only time it takes more than 30 seconds is if one of your buyer’s systems is dead and you are hitting timeouts.
-The backlog causes problems for everyone in the ecosystem, so do us all a favor and set some realistic timeouts.
+We rarely see leads taking more than 30 seconds to process, even when attempting each ping to 30 buyers.
+The only time it takes more than 30 seconds is if one of your buyer's systems is dead and you are hitting timeouts.
+The backlog causes problems for everyone in the ecosystem, so set realistic timeouts.

 If a buyer's system goes down, shut them off.